 The company's equity shares continue to be listed with Bombay Stock Exchange (BSE)which has nationwide trading terminals.

 Your company has proactively been following the best practices adopted by goodcorporates in India.
 The report on Corporate Governance required under the SEBI (ListingObligations and Disclosure Requirements) Regulations2015 forms a part of this report.The Auditor's certificate on the compliance of Corporate Governance is attached asAnnexure 2 and forms a part of this report.

-All board members and senior management have affirmed compliance with Code of Conductunder Clause 49/ SEBI (LODR) Regulations 2015 Companies Act 2013 and Code of Conduct onSEBI (PIT)Regulations 2015 on annual basis.
+AJI board members and senior management have affirmed compliance with Code of Conductunder SEBI (LODR) Regulations 2015 Companies Act 2013 and Code of Conduct on SEBI (PIT)Regulations.2015 on annual basis.

-The Board of Directors met 6 (six) times during the financial year 2015-16 on27.05.2015 08.07.2015 10.08.2015 23.10.2015 04.02.2016 and 28.03.2016.
-The interveninggap between any two meetings was within theperiod prescribed by the Companies Act 2013read with rules thereunder and ListingAgreement/ SEBI (LODR) Regulations 2015.
+The Board of Directors met 9 (nine) times during the financial year 2016-17 on25.05.2016 13.07.2016 01.08.2016 31.03.2016 05.09.2016 11.11.2016 03.01.201709.02.2017 and 28.03.2017.
+The intervening gap between any two meetings was within theperiod prescribed by the Companies Act 2013 read with rules thereunder and ListingAgreement/ SEBI (LODR) Regulations.2015.

 The Board has six committees: Audit Committee Nomination & Remuneration CommitteeCorporate Social Responsibility Committee Stakeholders Relationship Committee InternalComplaint Committee and Share Transfer Committee.
-All committees are formed as perprevailing laws and have proper combinations of independent and non-independent directorsin composition.
+AJI committees are formed as perprevailing laws and have proper combinations of independent and non-independent directorsin composition.

 A detailed note on the Board and its committees is provided under the CorporateGovernance Report section in this Annual Report.